Didier Notheaux

 Didier Notheaux (4 February 1948 – 18 August 2021) was a French football player and coach.

 Prior to his coaching career, he played mainly for FC Rouen, RC Lens and Rennes.
 He then coached numerous French clubs and already had a brief stint for Burkina Faso.
-He led the team to 2000 African Cup of Nations, but was fired just before the tournament.
-He came back in Africa in 2007.
+He led the team to the 2000 African Cup of Nations, but was fired just before the tournament.
+He came back to Africa in 2007.